DaniKit77/Get-and-Clean-Data-Project/CodeBook.md

 As a result of tidying up the data and to clarify that again averages were taken, the column headings of the grouped measurements have are edited from "var_name" to AVERAGE("var name").

-The new tidy table is then written as a new tab-delimited text file called "TidyTable.txt"
+The new tidy table is then written as a new tab-delimited text file called "tidytable_Kitover.txt"